metayoub/qodly_chart/README.md

 ### Area Chart

-Area Charts are base on line charts with fill is set to `true` and the you should also set the background color.
+Area Charts are based on line charts with `fill` set to `true`.
+Additionally, you should set the background color.

 ![image info](public/line.png)

 ### Scatter Chart

 Scatter charts are based on basic line charts with the x-axis changed to a linear axis.
-To use a scatter chart, the data's border color should be Transparent.
+To use a scatter chart, set the data's border color to transparent.

 ![image info](public/scatter.png)

 ### Stepped Chart

-Stepped Charts are line chart in which points are connected by horizontal and vertical line segments, looking like steps of a staircase.
-Step line charts are used when it is necessary to highlight the irregularity of changes.
+Stepped Charts are line charts in which points are connected by horizontal and vertical line segments, resembling the steps of a staircase.
+Step line charts are used to emphasize the irregularity of changes.

 ![image info](public/stepped.png)